minprog/programmeren-1/quality/0 comments/comments.md

 Within functions, use inline comments and keep them short (e.g., one line), else it becomes difficult to distinguish comments from code, even with syntax highlighting.
-No need to write in full sentences, but do leave one space between the `//` and your comment's first character, as in:
+No need to write in full sentences (including capitals and punctuation), but do leave one space between the `//` and your comment's first character, as in:

 	// compute student's average
 	average = (int) (sum / QUIZZES + 0.5);